 Bureau of Educational and Cultural Affairs of the U.S. Department of State is sponsoring the International Gilman Scholarships for pursuing undergraduate degree level.

 The Benjamin A. Gilman International Scholarship Program offers grants for U.S. citizen undergraduate students of limited financial means to pursue academic studies or credit-bearing, career-oriented internships abroad.

 Excellent opportunity for US undergraduate students to receive fund for study abroad.

 User Review( votes)

 The Bureau of Educational and Cultural Affairs (ECA) at the U.S. Department of State fosters mutual understanding between the people of the United States and the people of other countries around the world.

-Award: Over 2,900 scholarships of up to $5,000 will be awarded this academic year for U.S. citizen undergraduates to study or intern abroad.
+- Awards: Over 2,900 scholarships of up to $5,000 will be awarded this academic year for U.S. citizen undergraduates to study or intern abroad.
 Award amounts will vary depending on the length of study and student need.
 Applicants who are studying a critical need language while abroad can apply for a supplemental award of up to $3,000, for a combined total of $8,000.
 This award is competitive and offered to a limited number of Gilman scholars each year.

-The award can be taken in Abroad
+- Scholarship can be taken in Abroad

 To be eligible for a Gilman Scholarship, an applicant must: